Ji-Hwan Bae Preview, Player Props: Pirates vs. Phillies

 Ji-Hwan Bae At The Plate

-- He has gone deep in two of 99 games played this season, and in 0.6% of his plate appearances.
+- In 100 games played this year, he has gone deep in only two of them.

-- Bae has had an RBI in 23 games this year (23.2%), including seven multi-RBI outings (7.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Bae has an RBI in 23 of 100 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 41 of 99 games this year, and more than once 11 times.
+- He has scored a run in 41 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.